treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

     - Restore all Folders and all Segments as it is in the backup configuration in Audience Studio V5

 TD Secrets that are common to backup and restore:

-endpoint - For US region it should be `https://api.treasuredata.com`, Europe → `api.eu01.treasuredata.com` and JP region → `api.treasuredata.co.jp`
+- endpoint - For US region it should be `https://api.treasuredata.com`, Europe → `api.eu01.treasuredata.com` and JP region → `api.treasuredata.co.jp`

-s3.access_key_id - AWS access key id to connect to s3
+- s3.access_key_id - AWS access key ID to connect to s3

-s3.secret_access_key - Secret access key to connect to s3
+- s3.secret_access_key - Secret access key to connect to s3

-td.apikey - Master/Write-only API Key of the user
+- td.apikey - Master/Write-only API Key of the user

 ## Backup Parent Segment Configuration: